bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/gettxout.md

 - n: "`result`"
   t: "object/null"
   p: "Required<br>(exactly 1)"
   d: "Information about the output.
-If output wasn't found or if an error occurred, this will be JSON `null`"
+If output wasn't found, if it was spent or if an error occurred, this will be JSON `null`"

 - n: "→<br>`bestblock`"
   t: "string (hex)"